Image by John-Mark Kuznietso via Unsplash

 Today L’viv is sometimes called the “capital of Ukrainian culture…and national identity.”
 Residents of this beautiful city are strongly patriotic, adhering to the Ukrainian language, often donning traditional Ukrainian folk clothing, and promoting their culture through many festivities year round.
 The religious atmosphere in L’viv is of dedicated Catholicism, which differs from much of central and eastern Ukraine, which follow the Orthodox Church.
 If you would like to learn more about L’viv (especially if you’re a history buff!), check out their city website here.

-In the winter, 2013, the Ukrainian people took to the streets to peacefully protest former President Viktor Yanukovich’s decision not to sign a trade agreement with the E.U., but to align closer ties with Russian trade.
-Over the course of several months, Yanukovich’s administration sent police, military and mercenaries to stir up violence among the protesters, culminating on February 21, 2014 with Bloody Thursday, when over 73 protesters were killed by snipers in the streets of Kiev, the nation’s capital.
-As a result of the growing tensions and violence, Yanukovivh was impeached, and the Parliament signed a series of changes into law that limited the powers of the presidential office and ensured more liberty for the Ukrainian people.
+In the winter, 2013, millions of Ukrainian people began a peaceful protest against former president Yanukovich, who was creating alliances with Russia against the people’s will.
+Over the course of several months, Yanukovich’s administration stirred up violence among protesters, culminating in the deaths of over 73 protesters, who were killed by snipers in the streets of Kyiv.
+As a result, Yanukovivh was impeached and fled to Russia.
+Parliament signed a series of changes into law that limited the powers of the presidential office and ensured more liberty for the Ukrainian people.